marcw/marc.weistroff.net/cv.rst

 .. class:: resume-headline

-**Developer - Une vie moins chere**, *from july 2009 to november 2009, Paris, France*
+**Developer - Une vie moins chere**, *from July 2009 to November 2009, Paris, France*

 "Une vie moins chere" was a website that gave you tips for saving on your daily expenses.
-I was in charge of starting the design and the implementation of a price comparison service and a CMS before the lead developer comes in the company.
+I was in charge of starting the design and the implementation of a price comparison service and a CMS before the lead developer joined the company.

 keywords: ``php`` ``symfony`` ``doctrine`` ``xml`` ``mysql``